 What topics are covered on the Plastic Surgery Clerkship Exam?

 Topics include: The Plastic Surgery examination is designed for end-of-course or end-of-clinical rotation/clerkship assessment for medical students.
-This examination preparation emphasizes core knowledge and elements of principles and practice in the discipline of Plastic Surgery that is essential for a pre-doctoral medical student.
+This examination preparation emphasizes core knowledge and elements of principles and practice in the discipline of Pediatric Neonatology that is essential for a pre-doctoral medical student.

 Our question bank for the Plastic Surgery Clerkship Exam covers four Cognitive Difficulty Levels: